MEET JASMINE WILSON, LCSW

 My philosophy on healing is that it can only unfold when we feel safe enough to be with our whole selves — mind, body, and story.
 I’ve witnessed how transformative it is to finally understand your internal world and begin building a life that reflects who you are, not just who you’ve had to be.

-Working with high-achieving adults, people-pleasers, caregivers, and anyone who’s learned to operate in survival mode is deeply meaningful to me, because I understand how hard it can be to make space for yourself when you’ve spent so long caring for everyone else.
+Working with high-achieving adults, people-pleasers, perfectionists, and anyone who’s learned to operate in survival mode is deeply meaningful to me, because I understand what it’s like to carry a lot without space to slow down.

 Therapy becomes the place where you don’t have to hold everything alone — where you get to be human — and where feeling becomes the path to relief and aliveness.